animeshrai13/Weather-App/README.md

-# Weather App in Vanilla Javascript
+# Weather App

-This is a cool weather app made in vanilla (pure) Javascript.
+This weather app is made with the help of HTML , CSS and Javascript.

 In this app, I have fetched openweathermap.org API for current weather report.